kiriarf/my_learning/Week 1/README.md

 - Start the airport challenge and try to do it properly from the start.
 Write the tests first and then code.

 _Reflection:_
+- I let KC drive the exercises that I had done yesterday and learned a lot of new things by looking at her way of solving the same problems.
+- I have did some research surrounding the airport challenge, e.g. what is rubocop and how to use it.
+I have everything set up now and should be ready to begin tomorrow.

 --------------------------------------------------------------------------